 This team is linked to the profile theme Governance for Society.

 This Dream Team explores the entrepreneurial ecosystem in the Netherlands to see where new ideas can contribute the most and co-creates solutions with newcomer entrepreneurs with a refugee background.
 The team will learn about social entrepreneurship, intercultural work, and the process of ideation and implementation to contribute to interdisciplinary societal challenges.
 The entrepreneurial ecosystem presents unique challenges for newcomer entrepreneurs, such as difficulties accessing finance and legal expertise, discrimination and exclusionary practices.
 This may inhibit the development of startups by newcomers and affect the psychological well-being of people from refugee communities in general.
 This Dream Team will work on developing innovative ideas to address this complex social problem by collaborating with a leading incubator in the field and with newcomer entrepreneurs who aim to address these challenges.

 The VU ambassador of this Dream Team is Youssra Lotfi, MSc Political Science/Public Administration.

 - MSc.
 Youssra Lotfi

-Youssra graduated from VU University Amsterdam in 2016 as a political scientist and public administration expert.
+Youssra graduated from Vrije Universiteit Amsterdam in 2016 as a political scientist and public administration expert.
 Since then she has been active in the public sector as a professional and volunteer.
 In both roles she focuses mainly on groups in vulnerable circumstances, on combating inequality of opportunities as well as inclusion issues.
 Promoting participation among young people in the Netherlands to contribute to social impact is a key motivator to her.

 Dream Team 3: Empathic robot / The Iron Man